>Home >Product >FAQ

 • individuals or organizations developing spreadsheet software for sale

-• protect their proprietary spreadsheet algorithms
+• to protect their proprietary spreadsheet algorithms

-• secure their intellectual property
+• to secure their intellectual property

-• secure use within an authorized environment
+• to secure use within an authorized environment

-• use Microsoft Excel® oriented Information Rights Management (IRM) capability without relying on the Microsoft Windows Rights Management Service in Microsoft Office 2003 Server, or other similar 'corporate' IRM products
+• to use Microsoft Excel® oriented Information Rights Management (IRM) capability without relying on the Microsoft Windows Rights Management Service in Microsoft Office 2003 Server, or other similar 'corporate' IRM products

 back to top